Return to Common Sense

 Ten non-religious reasons to keep marriage traditional:

-Defend and strengthen marriage and the family in federal and state law and policies.
+Defend and strengthen traditional marriage and the family in federal and state law and policies.

 - Fund the “healthy marriage initiative” advertising campaign promoting the benefits of marriage.